dwarvesf/playbook/operations/checklists/offboarding-checklist.md

 title: Offboarding
 date: 2024-08-19
 description: The process when an employee offboard from the team.
 authors:
   - tieubao
-  - hnh
+  - huynguyenh
-  - innno_
+  - innnotruong
 ---

 ## Objectives